ucsb-cs190j-w18/ucsb-cs190j-w18.github.io/_info/syllabus.md

 ## Tutoring performance

 As a tutor, you are a role model to the students in the class.
 Therefore, your conduct should reflect the values that we would like to instill in our students.
-With this philosphy in mind, your performance as a tutor will be graded along these lines:
+With this philosphy in mind, we expect you to be:

-* Responsiveness to the instructor and the students
+* Responsive: As a tutor you will be working with the instructor and the students.
+You are expected to respond to be respond appropriately and in a timely fashion
-* Reliability: This means showing up ON TIME in your lab and section hours, keeping up with your commitments and deadlines *
+* Reliabile: This means showing up ON TIME to your scheduled lab hours, keeping up with your commitments and deadlines
-*
+* Proactive and engaged: Observe the students in your lab sections and offer to assist them proactively.
+You must appear "available" to students during your hours and not immersed in your devices.
+* Prepared: Read the lab instructions carefully before appearing for your sections, read the lecture slides
+* Helpful: Demonstrate and understanding of what it means to be helpful as a tutor.
+Say I don't know but seek help from the TA or instructor to make sure that the student received the help they need.

+Your tutoring performance will be graded along the above dimensions based on observations made by the instructor.
+You may ask the instructor for feedback around Week 5 during their scheduled office hours or by setting up an appointment with them.
+This is optional.

 About this course